ENGN2912B-2018/FEM-A/README.md

 - The project is built and compiled in QtCreator.

-- Armadillo (lapack, blas) required, OpenMP required, QtCreator 3.0+ required.
+- Armadillo version 9.200.6 (lapack, blas) required, OpenMP required, QtCreator 3.0+ required.

 - Note: Change lines 17 and 20 in OptionX.pro to the location of the downloaded armadillo library files for lapack and blas.